dmitrypol/dmitrypol.github.io/_posts/2017-05-29-redis-shard.md

 end
 {% endhighlight %}

 The challenge is to run this on a real production system while data is actively used.
 Can't say I am looking forward to trying this for real if I ever have to ;-).
+Read the links below for better ideas on paritioning and clustering.

 ### Links